alethiagospeltruth/study/genesis_3.md

 ## Conclusion
 >21 The Lord God made garments of skin for Adam and his wife and clothed them.
 * This is another example of foreshadowing.
 Blood was shed to cover their sins.
+    > `Hebrews 9:22`: Without shedding of blood there is no remission.
+(Hebrews 9:22)
+* Covering ourselves with Good Works is like covering ourselves with fig leaves.
+It's useless.

 > 22 And the Lord God said, “The man has now become like one of us, knowing good and evil.
 He must not be allowed to reach out his hand and take also from the tree of life and eat, and live forever.”
 23 So the Lord God banished him from the Garden of Eden to work the ground from which he had been taken.
 24 After he drove the man out, he placed on the east side[e] of the Garden of Eden cherubim and a flaming sword flashing back and forth to guard the way to the tree of life.
 * God wasn't afraid that Adam and Eve would usurp him if they could live forever
 * He ensured that this didn't happen for our benefit.
 If they had eaten of the tree of life and gained immortality, mankind's relationship with God would never be fully restored.

+>`1 Corinthians 5:21`: God made him who had no sin to be sin[a] for us, so that in him we might become the righteousness of God.

+>`John 3:16`: For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.